UI5/renovate-config/CONTRIBUTING.md

 ### Issue Reporting Disclaimer

-We would like to improve the quality of UI5 Renovate Preset and good bug reports are welcome!
+We would like to improve the quality of UI5 Renovate Preset Config and good bug reports are welcome!
 Since our capacity is limited, we cannot handle general questions or consultation requests, and we cannot always afford to ask for every relevant detail.

 We therefore reserve the right to close or not to process insufficient bug reports in favor of those that are clearly documented and easy to reproduce.
-Even though we would like to resolve each well-documented issue, there's always a chance that it won't happen - please remember: UI5 Renovate Preset is open source and comes without warranty.
+Even though we would like to resolve each well-documented issue, there's always a chance that it won't happen - please remember: UI5 Renovate Preset Config is open source and comes without warranty.

 Bug report analysis support is always very welcome!
 See [Analyze Issues](#-analyzing-issues).

 ## 🤩 Feature Requests

-You can request features by creating an issue in the UI5 Renovate Preset repository: https://github.com/UI5/renovate-config/issues/new
+You can request features by creating an issue in the UI5 Renovate Preset Config repository: https://github.com/UI5/renovate-config/issues/new

 For bigger features, an RFC (Request for Comment) might be necessary.
 You should always clarify the need for an RFC with the project contributors upfront.
 You could do this either by opening an issue or by posting in our [Slack channel](#seeking-help--not-a-bug).
 Use [this template](rfcs/0000-template.md) for creating an RFC.